matteodem/meteor-boilerplate/README.md

 ### SEO and other concerns

-> Meteor can not do SEO
+> Meteor cannot do SEO

 This statement is only partially true, since there is a package called [ms-seo](https://github.com/DerMambo/ms-seo), which has a lot of neat little tricks to help web crawlers notice your app the way you want them to.
 This boilerplate also adds constants under
 __client/lib/constants.js__ for the app.
-Change SEO settings in the routes like that.
+Change SEO settings inside the routes like that.

 ```javascript
 Router.route('/about', function () {